RobotNinja15/RobotNinja15/README.md

 ## 🚀 About Me
-I am an Aspiring Network Engineer, learning python and Practicing how to build networks with Cisco Packet Tracer
+I am an Aspiring Network Engineer, learning python and Practicing how to build networks with Cisco Packet Tracer.

 ## 🔗 Links